mui/material-ui-pickers/README.md

 </div>

+## This project is not lobger supported

+See #2157 for more details

 ### Installation

 Note that this package requires `@material-ui/core` **v4**.
 It will not work with the old v3.
 Please read the [migration guide](https://material-ui-pickers.dev/guides/upgrading-to-v3) if you are updating from v2